aaOpenSource/aaInflux/README.md

 First off, in it's current state, this is nothing more than a proof of concept.
 I have one major feature implemented in a functional manner, store and forward, but there is a lot of work to turn this into a codeset that might be relied on for a real-world application.

+Here's a [YouTube Video](https://www.youtube.com/watch?v=UBwuCsfh-TY&feature=youtu.be) demonstrating the main features of the application, including store/forward.

 To configure the application you need to define settings in two files.

 **MXAccess.json**